Installation over an Existing Lawn

 - Over-seed following season to accelerate transformation

-Detailed Instructions for Over-seeding Healthy Existing Lawn and for the Ultimate Green Lawn:
+Detailed Instructions for Over-seeding a Healthy Existing Lawn and for the Ultimate Green Lawn:

 - Cut lawn/weeds as low as possible, to one inch or less, with dull blade, to help kill off existing growth.

-- Remove Thatch (Fall only): Steel rake deeply (or rent dethatcher for big lawns) to loosen old clippings, thatch, sticks, and above ground roots.
-In spring, surface rake only (do not de-thatch) to avoid bringing up weed seeds to the surface.
+- Steel Rake to Remove Thatch (Fall only): Steel rake deeply (or rent dethatcher for bigger lawns) to loosen old clippings, thatch and sticks.
+In spring, lightly rake only (do not de-thatch) to avoid bringing up weed seeds to the surface.

-- Surface rake with yard rake to take away loosened clippings, stones and thatch.
+- Surface Rake to Remove Yard Waste (Spring only): Use flexible rake to take away loosened clippings, stones and thatch.

-- Lime to Make Soil Less Acidic: Test soil to find the right amount of lime to bring soil between 6 and 7 pH or just use a simple rule of thumb of top spreading one 40 pound bag of pellet lime for every 1000 sq feet of lawn to make pH more neutral.
-This will encourage grass growth and discourage weeds growth.
+- Lime to Make Soil Less Acidic: Test soil to find amount of lime to bring soil into 6 - 7 pH range (or use rule of thumb of 40 pounds of pellet lime for every 1,000 sq feet of lawn).
+Neutral pH will encourage grass growth and discourage weed growth.

-- Aerate by punching holes, to bring air and water to the roots and lessen compaction of the soil.
-For most lawns, do this once (or twice) per year for compacted/clay soil lawns or lawns that do not drain well.
-Once you have stopped using chemical fertilizer/products and soil has rebuilt up healthy microbes, aeration is not as necessary and maybe do it once every two years.
-Rent a self propelled core aerator (not spike aerator) that pulls up finger size soil plugs onto your lawn that melt away natually.
+- Core Aerate by punching holes, to bring air and water to the roots and lessen compaction of the soil.
+For most lawns, do this once per year.
+For compacted/clay soil lawns or lawns that do not drain well, consider twice per year.
+Once you have stopped using chemical fertilizer/products and soil has rebuilt up healthy microbes, aeration may only be needed once every other year.
+Rent a self-propelled core aerator (not spike aerator) that pulls up finger size soil plugs onto your lawn that melt away natually.
 It is helpful to water the night before you aerate to moisten the lawn.
-Scientific evidence suggests aeration and cutting tall with a sharp blade makes a measurable difference in the long term health, quality and look of the lawn.
+Scientific evidence suggests aeration and cutting tall with a sharp blade make a measurable difference in the long term health, quality and look of the lawn.
 An aerated lawn favors grass and lessens weeds.
 A compacted lawn favors weeds!

-- Spread seed at 15 seeds per square inch (at this rate a 5# bag covers 1,000 square feet) or spread extra thick at 25 seeds per square inch (at this rate use 8# to cover 1,000 square feet) to ensure a thick lawn.
-Apply with a spreader going in two directions at right angles to each other for even spread.
-Gently rake into soil to just barely be covered.
+- Spread seed at rate of 8 lbs per 1,000 square feet to ensure a thick lawn.
+Apply with a spreader going in two directions at right angles to each other for an even spread.
+Gently rake into soil to ensure seed adhesion to soil.

-- Roll Seeds into Dirt with an empty to 1/4-full roller (no more water than 1/4 to not compact soil).
-Rolling seeds in for good soil contact is especially important if you have any kind of slope to prevent erosion.
+- Roll Seeds into Dirt with an empty to 1/4-full roller (no more water than 1/4 to avoid compacting soil).
+Rolling seeds in for good soil contact is especially important to prevent erosion if you have any kind of slope.

 - Water every day (if it does not rain) for 3 weeks in the early morning for 20-30 minutes or whatever length of time that moistens down to one inch.
 Set up an automatic timer if you cannot do it regularly.
-In warmer weather or for well-drained soil, water a second time for 20 minutes at 3 pm.
+In warmer weather or for well-drained soil, water a second time for 20 minutes at 2 pm.
 Never water after 5 pm in the evening to avoid encouraging fungal disease.
 After 3 weeks, cut back to watering every 2 days, for the next 2 weeks.
-Adjust watering for your soil to stay moist but avoid puddling overnight.
+Adjust watering for soil to stay moist but avoid puddling overnight.
 If you seed in the spring, supplemental watering may be required (for the first year only) during hot summer (or drought) periods.
-In such cases, water one inch, once per week, in the morning.
-If you seed in the fall, after one month of watering you can stop watering.
+In such cases, water one inch, once per week, in the morning or more if needed in your area.
+If you seed in the fall, stop watering after one month.
 Watering to get established is essential but after that watering will actually help the weeds and old grasses more than the Pearl's Premium.

-- Over-seed Next Season: Cut with sharp blade when lawn is dry; cut grass in stages, 1/3 of grass height at a time, cutting back to 1” tall; rake away clippings, and over-seed at the same rate or heavier rate to later shade the soil and prevent weeds from starting in June.
+- Over-seed Next Season: Cut with sharp blade when lawn is dry; cut grass in stages, 1/3 of grass height at a time, cutting back to 1” tall; rake away clippings and over-seed at the same rate or lighter rate to better shade the soil and inhibit weeds.
 This second seeding (over-seeding) is very important to help out-compete weeds, cover any bald patches and correct erosion/damage and thicken the lawn.
-Water for a month (same as above), over-seeding to thicken lawn.
+Water for the first month (same as above) when over-seeding to thicken lawn.

-- Weed Control: A thick, healthy lawn, cut with a sharp blade 3+ inch tall, that was aerated, with proper pH and a ¼” of top-spread organic compost has few weeds!
-For the first year, lower expectations and expect some weeds or to get rid of them, aerate 2x per year, cut 3+ inches high with a sharp blade and heavily over-seed (8 pounds per 1,000 square feet with Pearl’s Premium) to help out compete weeds.
-Then, spread corn gluten in the first week of April to selectively prevent broadleaf weeds, along with some optional hand pulling to control weeds.
-Over-seed again a month later.
+- Weed Control: A thick, healthy lawn, cut with a sharp blade 3+ inch tall, that is core aerated, with proper pH and ¼” of top-dressed organic compost has few weeds.
+But, it can take some time to get there.
+For the first year, expect some weeds, particularly because Pearl's Premium is slow growing and weeds grow fast! or to get rid of them.
+Additional aeration, cutting 3+ inches high with a sharp blade and a heavy over-seeding (8 pounds per 1,000 square feet with Pearl’s Premium) can help out compete weeds.
+The second year, spread corn gluten in early spring (late March or first week of April is generally a good time) to selectively prevent broadleaf weeds and do some hand pulling to control weeds that do come up.
+Don't over-seed for a month after applying corn gluten.

 Enjoy your lush organic lawn!